shimaore/esl/src/response.coffee.md

 linger
 ------

-Used in server mode, requests FreeSwitch to not close the socket as soon as the call is over, allowing us to do some post-processing on the call.
+Used in server mode, requests FreeSwitch to not close the socket as soon as the call is over, allowing us to do some post-processing on the call (mainly, receiving call termination events).
+By default, `esl` with call `exit()` for you after 4 seconds.
+You need to capture the `cleanup_linger` event if you want to handle things differently.

       linger: -> @send "linger"     # Outbound mode